Allure of Craquelure: A Variational-Generative Approach to Crack Detection in Paintings: Crack Detection in Digitized Paintings as Inverse Problem

-so that the observed image is effectively compared to the background only in crack-free regions, since $v$ is near zero at crack locations.
+so that the observed image is effectively compared to the reconstructed background only in crack-free regions, since $v$ is close to one away from cracks and close to zero at crack locations.
+Consequently, discrepancies between $\mea$ and $\B$ are penalized strongly in smooth painting regions, while deviations at cracks are only weakly penalized and can therefore be absorbed by the crack component.
+This kind of fidelity term can be interpreted as arising from a weighted Gaussian noise model where cracks are viewed as a spatially varying corruption $\eta$ of the observed image $\mea$.
+Formally, one may think of $\mea = \B + \eta$, where the local variance depends on $v$.
+At the discrete image level, this corresponds to the heteroscedastic Gaussian model

+independently over pixels $i$.
+Thus, the variance becomes large in regions where $v(x) \approx 0$, meaning that observations near cracks are treated as unreliable, while in crack-free regions where $v(x) \approx 1$, the variance is approximately $\sigma^2$ and the observed image is trusted.

 To incorporate prior knowledge of plausible crack patterns, we employ a learned crack estimator $P$.
 This further helps to reduce false positives while preserving fine crack structures.
 More precisely, we introduce another regularization functional

-In this formulation $P(\mea^\prime):\Omega\to [0,1]$ gives an estimate of the crack pattern present in the input painting $\mea^\prime$, where values close to zero indicate cracks and values close to one correspond to crack-free regions.
+In this formulation, $P(\mea):\Omega\to [0,1]$ gives an estimate of the crack pattern present in the input painting $\mea$, where values close to zero indicate cracks and values close to one correspond to crack-free regions.
 This encourages the predicted crack map to be consistent with the prediction obtained by $P$.
-We additionally optimize over the input $\mea'$ and initialize it with the original input image $\mea$.
-We refer to the section on Numerical Experiments for details on the choice of $P$.
+We refer to Section \ref{sec:experiments} on numerical experiments for details on the choice of $P$.